Astron/astron.docs/github.io/docs/astron/en/master/00-message-encoding.md

 The required is followed by a uint16 which specifices how many optional fields exist.
 If any optional fields exist, this is followed by <uint16 field_id, [DATA]> pairs for each optional field.
-It is RECOMMENDED that they be in low to high order of field_id.
+It is **recommended** that they be in low to high order of field id.
 Astron will always broadcast fields in that order.

 Example DC Class: